To provide support, information, and coordination

 Secures grants and funding at institutional and philanthropic levels

-Family Support: The Family Support Coordinator is pleased to answer questions personally and offer individual support when those in need call or write.
+Family Support: The Family Outreach Coordinator is pleased to answer questions personally and offer individual support when those in need call or write.
 No question is too small or too complex.
 Through its extensive contact with families, physicians, and researchers, ASI has built a solid core of knowledge and understanding about Alström Syndrome.

 Meetings: International Conferences make it possible for families, care givers, and professionals to hear current information on Alström Syndrome presented by Alström Syndrome experts.
 They offer a unique setting for mutual sharing and support.
 Conferences provide families with individual consultation, workshops, and countless opportunities to meet and socialize with others.

 Alström Syndrome Medical and Professional Experts: A caring group of specialists is “on-call” to offer help regarding health, development, and education issues.
 Contacting the foundation office can access these professionals.

 Education and Information: The ASI newsletter, Panoramic Views, focuses on pertinent issues and concerns related to Alstöm Syndrome.
 The Family Packet includes information on such matters as the complex clinical features of Alström Syndrome, what is known about the ALMS gene, and a compilation of medical information on ASI.